sprouted quinoa tabbouleh with lemon-zested chickpeas

 Serve with lemon-zested chickpeas.

-Lately, I have been mixing the chickpeas in with the tabbouleh salad – just before serving.
-The moist softness of the chickpeas balances the dry crunchiness of the sprouted quinoa.
+Lately, I have been mixing the chickpeas with the tabbouleh salad just before serving.
+The chickpeas’ moist, softness balances the sprouted quinoa’s dry crunchiness.

 Goodness shared from Stacey